acenet-arc/cloud_from_a_to_z/_episodes/create-a-persistent-virtual-machine.md

 ~~~
 {: .output}

 and copying this text into the *Public Key* text field on the OpenStack dashboard.
-Provide a *Key Pair Name* which will distinguish this key from other keys you might have, something like `laptop-key` or `work-desktop-key`.
+Provide a *Key Pair Name* which will distinguish this key from other keys you might have, something like `laptop-key` or `work-desktop-key` and the *Key Type* is 'SSH Key'.

 Then click the *Import Key Pair* button to add that public key to your OpenStack account.
-This public key can then be selected from the drop down box *Select a key pair*.
+This public key can then be selected from list of key pairs below by clicking on the up arrow next to the key-pair name.
 This public key can also be used for other future virtual machines and across projects.

-Finally click the *Launch* button at the bottom of the *Launch Instance* panel to create your first virtual machine!
+Finally click the *Launch Instance* button at the bottom of the *Launch Instance* panel to create your first virtual machine!

 ## Associating a Floating IP with a VM
 To connect to your virtual machine you will need to associate a [**Public IP**](../reference#public-ip) with your virtual machine.
 Doing so will create a pointer from a publicly accessible IP to your virtual machine.
 This publicly accessible IP is also known as a [**floating IP**](../reference#floating-ip) perhaps because the IP can "float" from one virtual machine to another.
 The public IP associated with your VM allows other machines to connect to your VM across the Internet.
 This is different from the [**private**](../reference#private-ip) or local IP your VM gets by default, which only identifies the virtual machine on the local network within your cloud project.